About Us Donate

 • Would it be better if a board-certified veterinary surgeon performed this procedure?

 Many surgeries that pets undergo would benefit from the attention of a veterinary surgery specialist.
-To help you and your pet, there is a network of veterinary specialists ready to provide the special surgical care your pet needs.
-These specialists are the veterinary surgeons that have been board-certified by the American College of Veterinary Surgeons (ACVS).
+To help you and your pet, there is a network of veterinary surgeons ready to provide the special surgical care your pet needs.
+They are board-certified by the American College of Veterinary Surgeons (ACVS).

 Read Small Animal Health Topics for more information on your pet's condition.